gojimmypi/osp/realm/README.md

 For more information see [dotnet/msbuild #5486](https://github.com/dotnet/msbuild/issues/5486) and [Visual Studio Developer Community](https://developercommunity.visualstudio.com/t/NETSdk-build-runs-unexpectedly-undesir/10816622?).

+# Extra VerifyGlobs.cmake file in CMakeFiles

+There's a `VerifyGlobs.cmake` placeholder file located in `[osp]\realm\VS2022\CMakeFiles` that is required for fresh clones to build properly.

 ### Maximum Path Length

 The default Windows configuration has a maximum 256 character path limitation.